Trump was treated with dexamethasone. Here’s what we know about its risks and side effects.

 Dexamethasone can also have concerning side effects, ranging from blood clots, blurred vision, and headaches to “psychic derangements,” such as insomnia, mood swings and “frank psychotic manifestations,” according to the drug label.

-Doctors know what to expect with dexamethasone because the drug itself is nothing new.
-Used to treat asthma, Crohn’s disease, IBS and some cancers, the steroid is 60 years old and ubiquitous.
+Doctors know what to expect with dexamethasone because the drug itself is not new.
+The steroid, which is used to treat asthma, Crohn’s disease, IBS and some cancers, is 60 years old and ubiquitous.

-“It’s cheap as borscht, as my grandparents would say,” Isaac Bogoch, an infectious diseases specialist at Toronto General Hospital, previously told The Washington Post.
+“It’s cheap as borscht, as my grandparents would say,” Isaac Bogoch, an infectious-disease specialist at Toronto General Hospital, previously told The Washington Post.
 “It’s widely available.
 Every single physician on the planet that practices hospital-based medicine is comfortable using this drug.”

 Another well-known, therapeutic effect of the drug is a sensation of euphoria.
-But the relief a patient may feel should not be confused with physical improvement, said Paul B. Bach, the director of the Center for Health Policy and Outcomes at Memorial Sloan Kettering Cancer Center.
+But the relief a patient may feel should not be confused with physical improvement, said Peter B. Bach, the director of the Center for Health Policy and Outcomes at Memorial Sloan Kettering Cancer Center.

-Before departing Walter Reed, Trump boasted on Twitter Monday that he felt better than he did two decades ago.
+Before departing Walter Reed on Monday, Trump boasted on Twitter that he felt better than he did two decades ago.

 “Feeling really good!
 Don’t be afraid of Covid.
-Don’t let it dominate your life,” Trump wrote after his brief hospitalization for the virus that has killed more than 210,000 Americans.
+Don’t let it dominate your life,” he wrote after his brief hospitalization for the disease that has killed more than 210,000 Americans.

 Patients who are prescribed a steroid like dexamethasone can over-exaggerate how well they feel, Bach told The Post.
-But he advises patients who take the steroid not be deceived by the reprieve and overexert themselves.
+But he advises patients who take the steroid not to be deceived by the reprieve and overexert themselves.

 “Having taken this myself, for a herniated disc, I felt like a million bucks,” Bach said, “but actually I was barely able to move.”

-Trump was prescribed the drug in concert with other medicines — supplemental oxygen, a monoclonal antibody cocktail and a five-day course of the intravenous anti-viral remdesivir.
+Trump was prescribed the drug in concert with other medicine — supplemental oxygen, a monoclonal antibody cocktail and a five-day course of the intravenous antiviral remdesivir.

 It’s not fully known how dexamethasone interacts with the two experimental therapeutics — or even how Trump has responded.

-The president’s condition, including when he first tested positive, has been shrouded in secrecy.
-His doctors have dodged questions from reporters, which has complicated efforts for physicians and experts on the outside to weight in about his care, including how effective dexamethasone is.
+The president’s condition, including when he first tested positive, has been clouded by secrecy.
+His doctors have dodged questions from reporters, which has complicated efforts of physicians and experts on the outside to weigh in about his care, including how effective dexamethasone is.

-Céline Gounder, an infectious-disease professor at New York University and Bellevue Hospital Center, said she was unable to assess if dexamethasone was the best course of treatment for Trump given how little is known about his bout with the disease.
+Céline Gounder, an infectious-disease professor at New York University and Bellevue Hospital Center, said she was unable to assess whether dexamethasone was the best treatment for Trump, given how little is known about his bout with the disease.

-Dexamethasone is recommended administered a week into illness for severe covid-19 patients, but that depends on the lab results of the patient, which in Trump’s case, have not been shared publicly.
+It is recommended that dexamethasone be administered a week into illness for patients with severe covid-19, but that depends on the patient’s lab results, which in Trump’s case have not been shared publicly.

-“If they would release full details, it would be much easier to say ‘okay, this makes sense’ or not,” Gounder said.
+“If they would release full details, it would be much easier to say, ‘Okay, this makes sense’ or not,” Gounder said.

-Given what is known about dexamethasone, Gounder warned that the steroid could obscure the symptoms of the disease caused by the virus.
+Given what is known about dexamethasone, she warned that the steroid could obscure the symptoms of the disease caused by the virus.
 For instance, the steroid can suppress a fever.

 “Treating with dexamethasone can confound the picture,” Gounder said.